Walker, Newcastle upon Tyne

-Walker is a residential suburb and electoral ward in the south-east of Newcastle upon Tyne, England.
+Walker is a residential suburb and electoral ward in the south-east of Newcastle upon Tyne, in the county of Tyne and Wear, England.

 History

 The place-name 'Walker' is first attested in 1242, where it appears as Waucre.
 This means 'wall-carr', that is to say, 'the marsh by the Roman wall', a reference to Hadrian's Wall.
 Today, a small fragment of the wall can be found in neighbouring Byker to the west, and Segedunum, a major site at the end of the Wall can be found in Wallsend to the east.

 Large-scale coal-mining began in the area in the early 1700s, with up to ten collieries in operation in the Walker area.
 A wagon-way was constructed during this period to facilitate transportation of coal to the riverside staithes.

 Walker used to have a large shipbuilding industry, particularly the yard of Armstrong Whitworth at High Walker, but this has declined over the past 50 years and the area has suffered as a result, with many jobs being taken away from the community.

 From 1809 to 1883, Walker was home to an iron-making company, Losh, Wilson and Bell (known towards the end as Bells, Goodman and finally as Bells, Lightfoot).

+Walker was formerly a township and chapelry in the parish of Longbenton, on 30 September 1894 Walker became a separate civil parish from 1894 to 1904 Walker was urban district, on 1 April 1974 the parish was abolished.
+In 1951 the parish had a population of 32,346.
+In 1974 it became part of the metropolitan district of Newcastle upon Tyne.